-- 50. Most unclaimed money will not be held on trust.
+- 55. Most unclaimed money will not be held on trust.
 For example, where a customer has overpaid an account, the overpayment will not normally be held on trust by the holder.
 The relationship between a customer and a business will normally be a contractual one.
-Similarly, the relationship between a bank and depositor will normally be one of debtor-and-creditor and not trust (see DFC New Zealand Ltd v Goddard [1992] 2 NZLR 445).
+Similarly, the relationship between a bank and depositor will normally be one of debtor-creditor and not trust (see DFC New Zealand Ltd v Goddard [1992] 2 NZLR 445).
 However, in certain circumstances, unclaimed money may be held on trust by the holder.
-Examples include funds held in a real estate agent's trust account or a solicitor's trust account. - 51.
+Examples include funds held in a real estate agent's trust account or a solicitor's trust account. - 56.
 A trust will often (but not always) be evidenced by the existence of a trust deed.
 A trust will be present where the holder holds the unclaimed money for the benefit of a third party (the "owner" for unclaimed money purposes) and cannot deal with the money in their own interests.
-Therefore, to determine whether an amount is held on trust, it is necessary to look at the terms on which the money was originally paid and on which it is currently held. - 52.
+Therefore, to determine whether an amount is held on trust, it is necessary to look at the terms on which the money was originally paid and on which it is currently held. - 57.
 As noted above, money held on trust is unlikely to be able to be applied by the holder for their own benefit without breaching the terms of the trust.
 Consequently, the proviso to s 4(1) of the UMA 1971 will not be satisfied and the amounts will be unclaimed money.
-This is also likely to be the case for other amounts that are not received beneficially by a taxpayer.
-If s 4(1) is not satisfied, then the amounts cannot be income as they will be subject to the UMA 1971 and must ultimately be paid to Inland Revenue.
-If, on the other hand, the money is in fact applied by the holder for its own benefit, it is unlikely that the holder will be able to show that the money is held on trust (or otherwise not received beneficially). - 53.
+If s 4(1) is not satisfied, then the amounts cannot be income as they will be subject to the UMA 1971 and must be paid to Inland Revenue within the prescribed timeframes.
+If, on the other hand, the money is in fact applied by the holder for its own benefit, it is unlikely that the holder will be able to show that the money is held on trust (or otherwise not received beneficially). - 58.
 The conclusion that money held on trust cannot be income of the holder is consistent with the case law considered above.
-None of the cases found that money held on trust could be income of the holder. - 54.
+None of the cases found that money held on trust could be income of the holder. - 59.
 However, if money ceases to be held on trust (for example, by virtue of the terms of the trust or the application of a statutory provision) and the holder applies it for their own benefit, then s 4(1) of the UMA 1971 could apply and the amount could become income of the holder.
 In this case, the amount should be treated the same as amounts not held on trust.